You’re a digital marketer new to B2B and you want to know what B2B internet marketing tools are best for your company.

 We recommend staying up-to-date with review sites and marketing blogs to keep up.
 One of our favorites is Capterra.com.

-Here are some tools that we think could be up-and-coming hits:
+Here are some tools that we know and love:

 This is Google’s free service that allows you to move, change, and test different elements on your site to improve conversion rate.

 We’ve been using a tool called Optimizely but Google has once again stepped up to the plate and offered an option that is just as good, if not better.

 Along the lines of Google’s new tools, Data Studio is a fantastic free way of creating beautiful visual marketing reports that displays data that your boss can dynamically update on the spot.

 It allows for awesome customization.
 You can put charts, graphs, timelines, tables, text, or metrics where you want.

 It pulls in data directly from API’s and other sources so that you get real-time data that you can manipulate by time period.